Logo

 • Never share private keys or recovery phrases.

-• Choose transparent platforms with published ownership and compliance details.
+• Prefer platforms with clear ownership, published policies, and verifiable compliance details.

-Below is a tour through notable scams and the tactics they deploy, followed by practical steps to protect your assets.
+Below is an overview of common scam patterns, followed by practical steps you can apply to protect your assets.

-Fake exchanges don’t need a real market to look real; they only need a convincing interface, a steady stream of deposits, and enough delay tactics to stop withdrawals.
+Fake exchanges can look convincing without a real market—what matters most is a persuasive interface, a steady stream of deposits, and enough delay tactics to prevent timely withdrawals.

 Scam TypeHow It Usually Works